lhoestq/pandas-audio-methods/README.md

 ## Usage

-You can open Audios as `sf.SoundFile` objects using the `.open()` method.
+You can open audios as `sf.SoundFile` objects using the `.open()` method.

-Once the Audios are opened, you can call any [sf.SoundFile method](https://pillow.readthedocs.io/en/stable/reference/Audio.html#the-Audio-class):
+Once the audios are opened, you can call any [sf.SoundFile method](https://pillow.readthedocs.io/en/stable/reference/Audio.html#the-Audio-class):

 ```python
 import pandas as pd